silverstripe/developer-docs/en/05_Contributing/14_PHP_Coding_Conventions.md

 ## Configuration Variables

-SilverStripe's [Config API]() can read its defaults from variables declared as `private static` on classes.
+Silverstripe CMS's [Config API](/developer_guides/configuration/configuration/) can read its defaults from variables declared as `private static` on classes.
 As opposed to other variables, these should be declared as lower case with underscores.